The rate changes only affect petrol cars with engine sizes over 1,400cc.

 The advisory fuel rate (AFR) is mainly of use in two situations.
 Firstly, where an employee personally pays for fuel used in their company car or van and claims reimbursement from their employer for business mileage.
 Secondly, where the business pays for all fuel, e.g. via a company fuel card or account at a petrol station, and requires the employee to reimburse it for the cost of their non-business mileage.

 Using the AFR means a company doesn’t need to work out the actual cost of fuel per mile for each of its company vehicles.
 It can reimburse their employees safe in the knowledge that HM Revenue & Customs will accept that the payment doesn’t trigger a benefit-in-kind charge.

-The table below shows the new rates that apply from 1st December 2016 with the previous rate in brackets where there is a change.
+The table below shows the new rates that apply from 1st March 2017 with the previous rate in brackets where there is a change.
+We believe there to be an error in the AFR table on the GOV.UK site which at the time of publication was showing the AFR for petrol cars over 2,000cc as 20p from 1st March 2017 and not the 22p shown in HMRC’s workings for how the AFRs have been calculated.
 Note that petrol hybrid cards are treated as petrol cars for this purpose.